jaylab-ctrl/Customer-Propensity-Modeling/README.md

 more likely to convert into customers who will help to maximize company’s revenue and accelerate its growth.

-To tackle this problem, I along with my team mates are developing an end-to-end Propensity Modelling as a Service (PMaaS) software that consists of four different models: Propensity to Buy, Propensity to Churn, Propensity to Engage, and Customer Lifetime Value, that will cater small businesses to make data-driven-decisions, targeting each segment of every customer.
+To tackle this problem, I along with my team mates are developing an end-to-end Propensity Modelling as a Service (PMaaS) software that consists of four different models: Propensity to Churn, Propensity to Engage, Customer Satisfaction, and Customer Lifetime Value, that will cater small businesses to make data-driven-decisions, targeting each segment of every customer.

 ## Domain Introduction
 Data science is the domain of study that deals with enormous amounts of data using cutting-edge